The gate was supposed to be routine.

 The next thirty seconds were organized chaos.

 Min-ho hit the first container choke point and planted himself like the floor had grown a wall.
-Yuri's force blasts hit not just bodies, but timing as well.
+Yuri's force blasts hit not just bodies, but timing.
 Dae-sung vanished into the seam between broken machinery and returned every few seconds with blood on the edge of a blade and one less problem in the dark.

 Sora projected a short-range route grid into the dust and shouted over the failing comms.